WaywardHayward/adt-explorer-query-sharing-extension/readme.md

 To use, Select your entire Azure Digital Query string from the query field in Azure Digital Twin Explorer and Right Click on it.

-Then Click the "Share Azure Digital Twins Query" button.
+Then Click the "Copy Azure Digital Twins Query Link to Clipboard" button.
 This will copy a sharable deep Azure Digital Twins Query link to your clipboard.

 ## Installation